WHERE TO START DECLUTTERING YOUR HOME: 6 HELPFUL TIPS

 For busy mums, it’s usually the toys.
 If you want the best and quickest results that will make the biggest difference to you, then tackle these first.
 Work out what you want to throw away – toys that are no longer played with, broken or have pieces missing, and keep the ones that are played with all the time.

-If you don’t have kids, you might like to think about decluttering your wardrobe and making it easier to get dressed each morning.
-Or maybe your kitchen cupboards are crammed full of excess crockery, cutlery and gadgets you never use and you can’t find what you need when you cook dinner every evening?
+If you don’t have kids, you might like to think about decluttering your clothes and making it easier to get dressed each morning.
+Or maybe your kitchen cupboards are crammed full of crockery, cutlery and gadgets you never use and you can’t find what you need when you cook dinner every evening?

 I started with decluttering my wardrobe.
 I was getting more and more fed up with looking like something that the cat had dragged in.
-I had a wardrobe full of clothes but didn’t wear about 80% of them and I could never find anything to wear each morning.
-So, I’d end up reaching for the jeans and sweater at the top of the pile, again.
+I had a wardrobe full of clothes but didn’t wear about 60% of them and I could never find anything to wear each morning.
+So, I’d end up reaching for the jeans and sweater at the top of the clean laundry pile, again.

 When I decluttered my wardrobe, I got rid of over half my clothes (mostly donated to charity).
 I kept only the pieces that I loved to wear, felt good in and that fitted me.

 Getting dressed in the morning is so much easier, quicker and more fun now.
 Decluttering my wardrobe came with these great benefits, so it motivated me to want to carry on decluttering other areas, so I could see and feel some more fantastic benefits!

 Another option is to focus on an area of your home where you spend time or it’s important to you to keep calm and clutter-free, such as your bedroom.
 Here are some tips on how to declutter your bedroom and why it matters.

 4. Declutter in waves